simrb/help-gem/README.md

 	# yum install sqlite3*
 	# yum install sqlite-devel

-now, the database connection string that supposes to be `db_connection: sqlite://db/data.rb`, you would place it in scfg file later
+now, the database connection string that supposes to be `db_connection: sqlite://db/data.rb`, you would place it in `scfg.rb` file later

 ### Step 04, booting